polsys/Ref/README.md

 Ref is under occasional development mostly based on user (read: my) needs.

 ## Features
-* Collect book and article references
+* Collect references (books, articles, etc.)
 * Store page notes
-* Export the reference list to BibTeX
+* Export the reference list to BibTeX or Word - or copy it directly from the app

 ## Planned features
 * Search the references and notes
-* Export to Word
 * Import references from existing sources
 * Lots of polish and improvements

 ## Background
-Ref is developed by @polsys, for fun and not profit.
+Ref is developed by @polsys, for fun and no profit.
 Feel free to join the fun! :books: :memo: